+The Christmas gorilla family is one of the newly habituated groups in the Nkuringo sector of Bwindi Impenetrable National Park.
 The addition of the Christmas gorilla family has increased the number of permits available in the Nkuringo sector from 16 to 24 per day.
+Book a Uganda trek to see how a visit here fits into your safari.

-This group has 9 members: 1 silverback, 1 blackback, 3 females, and 1 baby gorilla.
-More members are expected to join the family over time.
+The family is led by a silverback named Christmas, so named because he was born on Christmas Day.
+This group has 9 members: 1 silverback, 1 blackback, 3 females, and 1 baby gorilla, with more members expected to join over time.

 Other Gorilla Families in Nkuringo